symfony/symfony-docs/cookbook/assetic/uglifyjs.rst

             ),
         ));

-To use the filter for your css files, make sure to use the assetics helper in your template:
+To use the filter for your css files, add the filter to the Assetic ``stylesheets``
+helper:

 .. configuration-block::